-- Because so many of our food choices are based on food marketing and interpersonal recommendations, we don’t have a great idea of how different foods interact with our individual physiology on a day-to-day basis.
+- Because so many of our food choices are based on food marketing and interpersonal recommendations, we don’t know how different foods interact with our physiology daily.

-- By using consumer-friendly glucose level monitoring devices, the healthy non-diabetic population can unlock massive amounts of personalized data about their own individual interactions with sugars and carbohydrates, and how their body handles them.
+- By using consumer-friendly glucose level monitoring devices, the healthy non-diabetic population can unlock massive amounts of personalized data about their interactions with sugars and carbohydrates, and how their body handles them.

-- Just because you don’t have diabetes or pre-diabetes now doesn’t mean that your body isn’t struggling to deal with the habits that you’re throwing at it every day.
+- Just because you don’t have diabetes or pre-diabetes now doesn’t mean your body isn’t struggling to deal with the habits you’re throwing at it daily.
 By monitoring these behaviors, people can begin to recognize unhealthy behaviors and steer themselves in a direction that will produce healthier outcomes.